 (from Chapter Twenty of g:aðdan:.
 See context.)

-Putting these idioms into groups will make them easier to understand and
+Putting these idioms into groups will make them easier to understand and to recall.

 4. erSv:t: K:a - K:akr v:h m:aðXa hað g:y:a.